ennuicastr/libavjs-webcodecs-polyfill/README.md

 `VideoEncoder` assumes that `VideoFrame`s passed to it are fairly sane (i.e., the planes are lain out in the obvious way).

-Every time the spec specifies a `sequence`, LibAVJS-WebCodecs-Polyfill only works with an array.

 Certain events are supposed to eagerly halt the event queue, but LibAVJS-WebCodecs-Polyfill always lets the event queue finish.